 When you hire me, you have the confidence of knowing that I have worked with people around the world and helped them achieve their dreams.

 I have had the privilege of helping people around the globe turn their ideas into books and screenplays.
-It is an honor when someone considers hiring me.
+It is an honor when people consider hiring me as their writer/ghostwriter.
 It is satisfying to see work I helped create be published, but the biggest rewards for me are the bonds I forge with my clients.
 I am grateful that they were willing to share the following thoughts.

 "Walter took the time to understand what I wanted.
 He offered suggestions, but understood the book needed to reflect my vision.
 His talent and skill were apparent the first time I saw his work.
 The final version of Mentor: The Kid & the CEO was just like I wanted it.
 Walter was interested in results and the time he spent on the project was obvious.
 Walter was the right person for the project."
 Tom Pace, CEO, PaceButler Corporation

 Patrick Mackeown of Litarena.com had these nice things to say about Mentor: The Kid & the CEO: "Walter Jenkins does a very good job of setting these things out in a pleasant and entertaining manner.
 I would heartily recommend that this book be given to young people to read.
 It's an inspirational tale about growing up.
 I would also recommend it to anyone who enjoys reading motivational, character-building, self-help books, such as Dale Carnegie's book How To Win Friends And Influence People."

 To view my project with Mr. Pace, please visit the Mentor: The Kid & the CEO website.

 Mentor: The Kid & the CEO was awarded a gold medal in the 2008 Axiom Business Book Awards.
 It also won a 2008 Benjamin Franklin Award.